Dawoud Bey: Exhibitions

 Bey has exhibited in a number of solo and group shows including Dawoud Bey: Portraits 1975-1995 at the Walker Art Center in 1995, Dawoud Bey at the Queens Museum of Art in 1998, Dawoud Bey: The Chicago Project at the David and Alfred Smart Museum of Art in 2003, Dawoud Bey: Detroit Portraits at the Detroit Institute of Arts in 2004, and Class Pictures, organized by Aperture Foundation and on view initially at the Addison Gallery of American Art in 2007, and then touring to museums throughout the country for four years, including the Contemporary Arts Museum Houston, the Indianapolis Museum of Art, and the Milwaukee Art Museum among others.

 His work "The Birmingham Project" commemorates the six young African Americans killed in Birmingham, Alabama on September 15, 1963.
 The exhibition opened at the Birmingham Museum of Art in September 2013, fifty years after the event.
 The exhibition opened at George Eastman House, International Museum of Photography and Film in 2016.

 In early 2019, the Art Institute of Chicago hosted an exhibition titled "Dawoud Bey: Night Coming Tenderly, Black", consisting of twenty-five black and white photographs that were captured along the Underground Railroad in Cleveland and Hudson, Ohio.
+In 2022, the Museum of Fine Arts Boston hosted "Dawoud Bey: Night Coming Tenderly, Black," consisting of ten of these photographs.

+From November 20, 2020-November 22, 2020 and May 14, 2021-August 5, 2021, the Smithsonian American Art Museum hosted an exhibition "Dawoud Bey and William H. Johnson."

 A retrospective exhibition, titled "An American Project" was curated by the Whitney Museum and SFMOMA in 2019-2021, traveling to San Francisco, the High Museum in Atlanta, and New York City.